bojanvidanovic/LedBorg-CPU-Monitor/README.md

-LedBorg CPU Monitor on RasperryPi
+LedBorg CPU Monitor on RaspberryPi
 ===================

 Simple script written in Python for free use on your RaspberryPi with LedBorg, handy tool for monitoring your CPU usage in a simple way.